Subscribie/subscribie/docs/content/en/docs/Tasks/change-the-name-of-your-shop.md

 date: 2023-04-24
 weight: 5
 description: >
-  How to change the name of your.
+  How to change the name of your shop.
 ---

 ## Steps to change the name of your shop